MediaComem/minesweeper/INSTRUCTIONS.md

 >   is not in your PATH, so you cannot use `which` to determine where it is, but
 >   it's easy to determine its absolute path by combining the path to the
 >   repository and the relative path to the script.
-> * :gem: You may need to set the `MINESWEEPER_HTTP_PORT` environment variable
+> * :gem: You may need to set the `http.port` parameter in the local
+>   configuration file or the `MINESWEEPER_HTTP_PORT` environment variable to
->   to choose the port on which the application will listen.
+>   choose the port on which the application will listen.
 You can use the
 >   publicly accessible 3001 port temporarily for testing, but you should use
 >   another free port that is not exposed to complete the exercise, since one of
 >   the requirements is to expose the application only through nginx.